 If deficiencies are identified, the item, instruction and notes describe the problems and the locations.
 Left, right, front, and rear are determined by facing the house from the street.
 A copy of the grade certificate is also sent with the inspection report.
-If you need clarification, please call 780-496-5576, fax 780-496-2865, or email firstname.lastname@example.org, or in person at the Edmonton Service Centre, 2nd Floor, Edmonton Tower, 10111 104 Avenue NW.
+If you need clarification, please call 780-496-5576, fax 780-496-2865, email firstname.lastname@example.org, or in person at the Edmonton Service Centre, 2nd Floor, Edmonton Tower, 10111 104 Avenue NW.

 No. If the inspector finds a concern or problem with the final grade, he or she will identify the deficiency and specify the location on the lot grading inspection report.
 Only the specified location requires improvement.

 Yes.
 Any settlement should be repaired.
 However, you don't need to reschedule the inspection.
 The inspector will identify the areas that require your attention.
 Your grading will not usually fail for minor rain damage, such as erosion channels at the downspout locations.
 However, any 3rd party damage must be corrected in advance of the re-inspection.

 Most properties located on stormwater management lakes have a right-of-way, an easement or a restrictive covenant, registered in favour of the City of Edmonton.
 Easement information can be obtained by contacting Alberta Land Titles.
 There are restrictions in these areas that you should review prior to planning your final grade.

 When applying for final grade approval, the lot grading certificate must display the location and elevation of any features constructed in the restricted area.
 These features include decks, fire pits, ponds, paths, bridges, retaining walls, buildings, raised gardens or grade alterations.

 EPCOR's Stormwater Management Lakes page provides examples of requirements.